+Hello, fellow readers!
 I finally signed up for Book of the Month (BOTM) in August.
-I was actually very disappointed in the selection compared to July, but I am doing a three month comparison of BOTM and Page 1 book subscriptions, so I wanted a book from both for my comparison.
+I was having trouble choosing a book this month, so of course I turned to bookstagram for recommendations.
 Several lovely bookstagram ladies recommended The Dinner List, and I rolled with it because of Audrey Hepburn.

-BOTM is a subscription service where you pay $14.99/month and get to choose your book at the beginning of the month.
+BOTM is a book subscription service where you pay $14.99/month and get to choose your book at the beginning of the month.
 Additional books are only $9.99 and sometimes, apparently, you have the option of choosing a book that is not released yet, as was the case with The Dinner List.
+Shipping is always free!
+If you sign up with my referral link, you’ll get your first box for only $9.99!

 Goodreads Rating: ★★★★☆ 3.89